 Provisions in the loan agreement require establishment of various cash accounts.
 All receipts must be deposited into the General Fund Account.
 Monthly, cash is to be transferred into an Operation and Maintenance Account to cover necessary expenses.
 Any balance remaining in the General Fund Account is to be transferred to the Debt Service Account until the amount in this account equals the amount of the next installment due on the mortgage.
 The Authority is permitted to retain operating reserves equal to 20 percent of the current approved operating budget.
-Any balance still remaining in the General Fund Account in excess of allowable reserves is to be transferred to the Reserve Account until the Reserve Account reaches \$500,000 for Greenspire I and \$97,400 for Greenspire III.
+Any balance still remaining in the General Fund Account until the Reserve Account reaches \$500,000 for Greenspire I and \$97,400 for Greenspire III.
 Any funds which exceed the required reserves and not approved by FmHA for other authorized uses shall be applied promptly against the loan obligations or made as additional contributions to the reserve funds.